akshairajendran/sportbot/README.md

 ## Usage

 To deploy, instantiate an Engine object with your desired log name: `engine = Engine('quoter')`.
-Quote are automatically added for all leagues by default for which pricing exists.
+Quotes are automatically added for all leagues by default for which pricing exists.
 To begin quoting run `engine.run()`.

 ### Parameterization